dmnks/rpm/tests/README.md

 Furthermore, mutable snapshots ensure that:

 1. Each test operates on a pristine filesystem
 2. Individual tests can run in parallel without affecting each other
 3. Test logic isn't affected by the (side) effects of a test (e.g. the removal of a system utility that's later used to verify the results)

-> [!NOTE]
-> The OCI backend wraps the test-suite script itself in a read-only Podman
-> container and uses its filesystem as the immutable snapshot.
-This simplifies
+Lastly, the OCI backend wraps the test-suite script itself in a read-only Podman container and uses its root filesystem as the immutable snapshot.
+This has the following benefits:

-> the backend (as it already uses Podman to build the image) and also ensures
+1. Simplifies the backend (it already uses Podman to build the image)
-> full isolation from the host (to prevent a misbehaving test from affecting
+2. Fully isolates the test-suite from the host (to prevent a misbehaving test from affecting it)

-> it).
-This container runs in `--privileged` mode so that mutable snapshots
-> and Bubblewrap containers (i.e. nested namespaces) can still be created.
+This Podman container runs in `--privileged` mode so that mutable snapshots and Bubblewrap containers (i.e. nested namespaces) can still be created.

 ### Layout